 Regional Water Plan Seed Grants provide competitive funding annually to support and incentivize local governments and other water users as they undertake implementation of the Regional Water Plan.
 The Grants require cash and in-kind match, and have a maximum project amount.
 Additional information about Seed Grants may be found at EPD’s website: SEED GRANTS

 During the 2018 seed grant cycle, the University of Georgia College of Agriculture and Environmental Sciences (UGA CAES) was awarded a seed grant to integrate cooperative extension county agents in the promotion and implementation of multiple agricultural management practices within the Altamaha, Coastal Georgia, and Suwannee-Satilla Water Planning Regions.
-Updates on the seed grant work can be found at: UPDATES
+This project was completed in 2021.

 Members of the Regional Council participate in outreach activities to increase knowledge and understanding of the Regional Plan.
 Outreach activities in the Altamaha Region have focused on agricultural groups.
 An outreach meeting was held in March 2019 for the Georgia Young Farmers Association.
 The council also gave a presentation to the Wayne Leadership group in May 2018.